-- 1. Production of an integrated strategy for Greater Manchester to set out the key economic, social and environmental objectives for the combined administrative area and to form Greater Manchester's key input into the new integrated Regional Strategy for North West England. - 2.
-Where the Executive Board has decided it is appropriate to operate at the level of the combined administrative area, - 1. development and adoption of sub regional strategic policies and plans - 2. responsibility for delivery of any Multi Area Agreement for the combined administrative area; - 3. responses to regional, national and international consultations - To hold to account bodies which impact upon the social, economic and environmental well being of Greater Manchester; including any Joint Authorities operating within the combined administrative area. - 4 Undertake and publish research to support any function exercised by this agreement
+- 1. To promote and improve the economic, social and environmental well-being of Greater Manchester, and to assist the GMCA in the production of an integrated strategy for Greater Manchester to set out the key economic, social and environmental objectives for the combined administrative area. - 2.
+Where the Parties have decided it is appropriate to operate at the level of the combined administrative area. - (a) development and adoption of sub regional strategic policies and plans - (b) responses to regional, national and international consultations - To hold to account bodies which impact upon the social, economic and environmental well being of Greater Manchester; - 4 Undertake and publish research to support any function exercised by this agreement